COURSE REGISTRATION INFORMATION

 HOW TO ADD A COURSE

 Students may add a course to their schedule by using the Webreg system http://webreg.rutgers.edu.
 Instructions for the Webreg system may be found on that site.
-Please note that students are normally only permitted to take a single course (and its associated lab if it has one) in each one of the three summer session terms.
-Taking more than one course each session is considered an overload, and requires special permission.
+Please note that students are normally only permitted to take a single course (and its associated lab if it has one) in each one of the three four-week summer session terms.
+Taking more than one course each session is considered an academic overload, and requires special permission from the Dean's Office of the College offering the course.
 See Course Load below for more information, or contact the Summer Session Office.

 Students may add a course to their schedule from the start of registration until the last day of regular registration for the term of that particular course.
-Courses added during the Late Add period are assessed a $125 late registration fee and must be registered for in person at the Registrar's Office using a "Change of Course" Form.
+Courses added during the Late Add period are assessed a $125 late fee and must be registered for in person at the One Stop Center.
 Webreg will not accept late regsitration course additions.
 Courses added after the start of the course will require the instructor's signature on a "Change of Course" form before the registration will be processed.

 Some courses are listed as "by permission of instructor" and will require a special permission number to process the registration.
 Special permission numbers for a course are available either from the instructor or from the academic department of the course, and must be entered into Webreg at the time of registration.

-If the student does not have the appropriate academic background on their transcript to meet the pre-requisite requirements of a course, the student will need to complete a Pre-requisite Override Form and submit it to the Camden Registrar's Office in order to register for the course.
+If the student does not have the appropriate academic background on their transcript to meet the pre-requisite requirements of a course, the student will need to complete a Pre-requisite Override Form and submit it to the Camden One Stop Center in order to register for the course.

 The bill for all courses the student is currently registered for is due at the earliest due date.
 For example, if a student is registered for a three credit first session course and a three credit second session course, the bill for six credits is due at the due date for the first session.
 To stagger payments, the student would need to stagger their registrations, making sure to pay for one course before attempting to register for the next.